 After sitting in a series of climate-controlled airplanes, we emerged on the other end of a long travel day with wrinkled clothes, dry skin, and parched mouths.
 We had left Los Angeles early in the morning and it was now early the next morning.
-In a half-conscious state we staggered up the jet bridge, bumbled through customs, and collected our luggage.
+In a half-conscious state, we staggered up the jet bridge, bumbled through customs, and collected our luggage.
 We knew we were someplace different, but we couldn’t be certain just how different.
 However, our confusion melted away the moment the sliding glass doors parted and we stepped outside.

 Immediately, the thick warm air filled our lungs, the humidity enveloped us, and our dried up senses were once again revived.
-As we stood out by the curb, taking in our surroundings, we were hit with a new wave of energy.
+As we stood out on the curb, taking in our surroundings, we were hit with a new wave of energy.
 Just then a pristine 1950’s Ford Fairlane cruised by us in slow motion.
 For a half second, it felt like we had stepped back in time.
 And that’s when it hit us: This is it.
 We are in Cuba.

 Back in February, we entered a contest hosted by video sharing app Facet to win a trip to Cuba.
 Shortly after the contest ended we received an email containing: “Guess what – YOU WON A TRIP TO CUBA!!!!!!!!!!!”
 Cut to: epic high five.
 However, the contest was only for one ticket.
 After briefly considering holding an Instagram vote to see which one of us should go, we opted to pony up and buy a second ticket as neither of us could imagine going without the other.